 The decision to have two options in relation to natural resource revenues is the result of a political compromise.
 On one hand, the federal government accepted the recommendations of the Expert Panel on Equalization and Territorial Formula Financing, which – in 2006 – called for 50% inclusion of resource revenues in the Equalization formula.3 On the other hand, the federal government considered itself bound by a pre-2006 election commitment to exclude natural resource revenues from the formula.

 In 2009, the Government of Canada added a ceiling to the Equalization program in order to ensure that growth in the total amount of Equalization payments remains sustainable in the future.
-As mentioned previously, the ceiling is scheduled to increase in accordance with a three-year moving average rate of growth in nominal GDP.
+As mentioned previously, the ceiling increases in accordance with a three-year moving average rate of growth in nominal GDP.

 This ceiling has several implications.
 For example, as mentioned earlier, the total amount of Equalization payments is no longer formula-driven and does not vary in accordance with changes in fiscal disparities among the provinces; rather, changes in the total amount are linked to changes in nominal GDP.
 Furthermore, an increase in a province’s Equalization payment reduces the payments to other Equalization-receiving provinces when fiscal disparities among the provinces increase more rapidly than growth in Canada’s GDP and, hence, the ceiling for the total amount of Equalization payments.

 Equalization also includes a cap that can limit eligible provinces’ per capita payments.
-The cap, a feature of Equalization since 2007, was introduced because of the impact that partial exclusion of natural resource revenues can have on provincial fiscal capacities.
+This cap was introduced in 2007 because of the impact that partial exclusion of natural resource revenues can have on provincial fiscal capacities.

 Since provinces are free to collect resource revenues and to spend those amounts as they see fit, a province’s actual fiscal capacity includes 100% of its resource revenues.
 However, as mentioned previously, half of those revenues – at the most – count towards Equalization’s measure of provincial fiscal capacity.
 Therefore, it is possible for a province to be entitled to an Equalization payment but, after receiving the payment, to have a higher actual fiscal capacity than a province that is not entitled to an Equalization payment.
 The purpose of the fiscal capacity cap is to eliminate this possibility.
 Under this cap, which was introduced in 2007, the combination of own-source fiscal capacity – which includes all revenue sources – and the Equalization payment to any Equalization-receiving province cannot exceed the fiscal capacity of the poorest non-Equalization-receiving province.

-While the Equalization program has been in a continual state of evolution since its introduction in 1957, it underwent relatively dramatic changes in 2007 and in 2009; these changes have affected both the total amount of Equalization payments and the distribution across provinces.
+The Equalization program has been in a continual state of evolution since its introduction in 1957 and underwent relatively dramatic changes in 2007 and in 2009 that affected both the total amount of Equalization payments and their distribution across provinces.
+Since then, the program has been renewed a number of times with no major changes.
+In 2023, it was renewed for a further period of five years, ending on 31 March 2029.

 © Library of Parliament